UPCX-CORE/UPCX-Core/docs/02_cleos/03_command-reference/system/system-buyram.md

 ## Command

-cleos system buyram [OPTIONS] payer receiver amount
+clupcx system buyram [OPTIONS] payer receiver amount

 **Where**

-* [OPTIONS] = See Options in Command Usage section below.
+- [OPTIONS] = See Options in Command Usage section below.
-* payer = The account paying for RAM.
+- payer = The account paying for RAM.
-* receiver = The account receiving bought RAM.
+- receiver = The account receiving bought RAM.
-* amount = The amount of EOS to pay for RAM
+- amount = The amount of UPCX to pay for RAM

 **Note**: The arguments and options enclosed in square brackets are optional.

 ## Description

-Use this command to buy RAM for a blockchain account on EOSIO.
+Use this command to buy RAM for a blockchain account on UPCX.

 ## Command Usage

-The following information shows the different positionals and options you can use with the `cleos system buyram` command:
+The following information shows the different positionals and options you can use with the `clupcx system buyram` command:

 ### Positionals:

 - `payer` _TEXT_ - The account paying for RAM
 - `receiver` _TEXT_ - The account receiving bought RAM
-- `amount` _TEXT_ - The amount of EOS to pay for RAM
+- `amount` _TEXT_ - The amount of UPCX to pay for RAM

 ### Options

 - `-h,--help` - Print this help message and exit
 - `-k,--kbytes` - Buyram in number of kibibytes (KiB)
 - `-b,--bytes` - Buyram in number of bytes